Miller Center Governing Council

 Daniel P. Jordan

 Daniel P. Jordan is president emeritus of the Thomas Jefferson Foundation, Inc. and partner at Bryan & Jordan Consulting, LLC.
 From 1985 to 2008, he headed the Thomas Jefferson Foundation and was a “scholar in residence” at the University of Virginia.
-He is the author of three books, including Political Leadership in Jefferson’s Virginia, as well as more than 80 articles, essays, and reviews.
-Mr. Jordan received his BA (English and history) and MA (history) from the University of Mississippi, and his PhD (history) from the University of Virginia.
+Mr. Jordan is the author of three books, including Political Leadership in Jefferson’s Virginia, as well as more than 80 articles, essays, and reviews.
+He received his BA (English and history) and MA (history) from the University of Mississippi, and his PhD (history) from the University of Virginia.
+He is the former vice chair of the National Trust for Historic Preservation.

 Glynn D. Key